isc-projects/bind9/doc/notes/notes-current.rst

   ``isc_mem_put()``, which resulted in the returned memory being put on the wrong free list and prevented ``named`` from starting up.
 This has been fixed.
 [GL #2460]

+- ``libtool`` was inadvertently introduced as a build-time requirement when the build system was revamped in BIND 9.17.2.
+This unnecessarily prevented hosts without that tool from building BIND 9 from source tarballs.
+A standalone ``libtool`` script no longer needs to be present in ``PATH`` to build BIND 9 from a source tarball.
+[GL #2504]